Frequently asked questions

 How can I get married in Odense?

-On the municipality web site you can read about what to do if you would like to get married in Odense.
+On the International House Odense web site you can read about what to do if you would like to get married in Odense.